Indonesia busts Russian smuggling drugged orang utan in suitcase

-DENPASAR, INDONESIA (AFP) - A Russian tourist attempting to smuggle a drugged orang utan out of Indonesia in his suitcase to bring home and keep as a pet has been arrested in Bali, police said on Saturday (March 23).
+DENPASAR (Indonesia) • A Russian tourist attempting to smuggle a drugged orang utan out of Indonesia in his suitcase has been arrested in Bali, police said yesterday.

-Andrei Zhestkov was detained in Denpasar airport late on Friday while passing through a security screening before a planned flight back to Russia.
+Andrei Zhestkov, who wanted to take the animal home as a pet, was detained in Denpasar airport late on Friday while passing through a security screening before a planned flight back to Russia.

 Suspicious officers stopped him and opened his luggage to find a two-year-old male orang utan sleeping inside a rattan basket.

-The 27-year-old also packed baby formula and blankets for the orang utan, Marbawa said.
+The 27-year-old also packed baby formula and blankets for the orang utan, Mr Marbawa said.

 Police also found two live geckos and five lizards inside the suitcase.

-Zhestkov told authorities that the protected orang utan was given to him by his friend as a gift, another Russian tourist who bought the primate for US$3,000 (S$4,050) from a street market in Java.
+Zhestkov told the authorities the protected orang utan was given to him by his friend as a gift, another Russian tourist who bought the primate for US$3,000 (S$4,055) from a street market in Java.

-He claimed his friend, who has since left Indonesia, convinced him he could bring the orang utan home as a pet.
+He claimed his friend, who has since left Indonesia, convinced him he could take the orang utan home as a pet.

-The Russian could face up to five years in prison and US$7,000 in fines for smuggling, Marbawa said.
+The Russian could face up to five years in jail and US$7,000 in fines for smuggling, Mr Marbawa said.

 Orang utans are a critically endangered species, according to the International Union for Conservation of Nature, with only about 100,000 remaining worldwide.